lit/lit-element/docs/_guide/styles.md

 ### Style the shadow tree {#shadowroot}

 LitElement templates are rendered into a shadow tree by default.
-Styles scoped to an element's shadow tree don't affect the main document.
+Styles scoped to an element's shadow tree don't affect the main document or other shadow trees.
 Similarly, with the exception of [inherited CSS properties](#inheritance), document-level styles don't affect the contents of a shadow tree.

 When you use standard CSS selectors, they only match elements in your component's shadow tree.